-In an emergency loose sand and bags are available for householders to make up themselves at the following neighbourhood sandbag centres:
+When there is flood risk, loose sand and bags are available for householders to make up themselves at the following neighbourhood sandbag centres:

 Sandbags are simply cloth bags that hold sand or soil so that a low wall can be built to dam the flow of water.
 Lay plastic sheeting under and around the wall to make it more water tight.
 Hold the plastic in place using sandbags.